tessahas/tessahas/README.md

 ## 🧭 Outside the Terminal

 I'm also a varsity sailor, student rep, and event organizer.
-If I’m not coding or studying basis risk, I’m probably somewhere on the water or hosting a pancake breakfast for 150 undergrads.
+If I’m not coding or studying basis risk, I’m probably somewhere on the water!

 ---

 ## 📫 Let's Connect

-I'm always open to collaborating on cool projects, talking fixed income tech, or swapping sailing stories.
 Feel free to shoot me a message on [LinkedIn](https://www.linkedin.com/in/tessahason) or explore my repos here.

 ---